husobee/vestigo/README.md

 ## Abstract

-[Echo][echo-main] has a very fast URL router.
-This repo is a vestige of just the URL Router, broken out into a stand alone module.
+Many fast Golang URL routers are often embedded inside frameworks.
+Vestigo is a stand alone url router which has respectable performance that passes URL parameters to handlers by embedding them into the request's Form.

 There is such an abundance of parts and pieces that can be fit together for go web services, it seems like a shame to have a very fast URL router require the use of one framework, and one context model.
 This library aims to give the world a fast, and featureful URL router that can stand on it's own, without being forced into a particular web framework.

 ## Design

 1. Radix Tree Based
 2. Attach URL Parameters into Request (PAT style) instead of context
+3. HTTP Compliance (TRACE, OPTIONS, HEAD)
+4. CORS Enabled (per resource access-controls)

 ### TODOs for V1

+- [x] Router functioning with a resource concept attached to leaf nodes
+- [x] Use resources to drive responses to particular Methods (not found v not allowed)
 - [x] Implement Resource and Globally scoped CORS preflights
 - [x] Fix bug in router where handler.allowedMethods is getting populated where it shouldn't be
+- [x] Validate with Tests RFC 2616 Compliance (OPTIONS, etc)

+### TODOs for V2
 - [ ] Valiators for URL params
-- [x] Validate with Tests RFC 2616 Compliance (OPTIONS, etc)

-### Long Term TODOs
 - [ ] Implement RFC 6570 URI Parameters

 ## Performance